brandonfonseca/PyTorch-Course-2019/README.md

 ## Notebook #3 - Perceptron

-The purpose of this notebook is to implement a basic perceptron model in PyTorch.
+The purpose of this notebook was to implement a basic perceptron model in PyTorch.

 A perceptron is simply a single layer neutral network that takes in multiple input values (or one input layer) and outputs a single output corresponding to one of two classes (it is a binary classifier).